phbender/liblanelet/README.rst

 * The RAILS port, which provides the OSM server [#rails]_
 * ``osmosis`` to retrieve bigger portions of the map from the database [#osmosis]_

-All components are open source and users profit from lanelet maps immediately.
+All components are open source so that users can profit from lanelet maps immediately.

+Warning: Although the infractructure of OSM plays a key role in this toolchain, lanelet maps *are not* and *will never* be part of the OSM data base.
+So please *do not* upload your maps to the official OSM data base - instead, use the RAILS port and set up your own server where you can host your maps.

 ``libLanelet``
 ==============